Personal information collected from Duckontherungame.com website visitors.

 When it comes to the collection of personal information from children under the age of 13 years old, we support the Children’s Online Privacy Protection Act (COPPA) and the EU GDPR which places parents in control of their children’s PII.

-We market to and collect information from children under 13 for the purpose of enhancing and building their mathematical skills.
+We collect information from children under 13 for the purpose of enhancing and building their mathematical skills.
+Marketing is not directly targeted at children under 13, but the messages aimed at their parents or legal guardians may appeal to these children.
 We do not let third parties, including ad networks or plug-ins collect PII from children under 13.
 All gameplay data that is accessible by 3rd parties is anonymized within our servers

 In order to remove your child’s information please contact our data privacy officer at: firstname.lastname@example.org